NVIDIA/spark-rapids/docs/supported_ops.md

 <td rowSpan="4">InitCap</td>
 <td rowSpan="4">`initcap`</td>
 <td rowSpan="4">Returns str with the first letter of each word in uppercase.
 All other letters are in lowercase</td>
 <td rowSpan="4">This is not 100% compatible with the Spark version because in some cases unicode characters change byte width when changing the case.
 The GPU string conversion does not support these characters.
-For a full list of unsupported characters see https://github.com/rapidsai/cudf/issues/3132 Spark also only sees the space character as a word deliminator, but this uses more white space characters.</td>
+For a full list of unsupported characters see https://github.com/rapidsai/cudf/issues/3132 Spark also only sees the space character as a word deliminator, but this will capitalize any character after a non-alphabetic character.
+The behavior will be aligned to match Spark in the future per https://github.com/NVIDIA/spark-rapids/issues/2786.</td>
 <td rowSpan="2">project</td>
 <td>input</td>
 <td> </td>